psychemedia/finn-resources/src/how-oisin-named.md

 But at last the men of Lochlann came against Ireland, and their ships were in the bay below Beinn Edair, and they landed there.

 And Finn and the battalions of the Fianna went out against them, and drove them back.
 And at the end of seven days Finn came back home, and he went quickly over the plain of Almhuin, thinking to see Sadbh his wife looking out from the dun, but there was no sign of her.
 And when he came to the dun, all his people came out to meet him, but they had a very downcast look. " Where is the flower of Almhuin, beautiful gentle Sadbh ? " he asked them.
 And it is what they said : " While you were away righting, your likeness, and the likeness of Bran and of Sceolan appeared before the dun, and we thought we heard the sweet call of the Dord Fiann.
 And Sadbh, that was so good and so beautiful, came out of the house," they said, " and she went out of the gates, and she would not listen to us, and we could not stop her." " Let me go meet my love," she said, " my husband, the father of the child that is not born."
 And with that she went running out towards the shadow of yourself that was before her, and that had its arms stretched out to her.
-But no sooner did she touch it than she gave a great cry, and the shadow lifted up a hazel rod, and on the moment it was a fawn was stand- ing on the grass.
+But no sooner did she touch it than she gave a great cry, and the shadow lifted up a hazel rod, and on the moment it was a fawn was standing on the grass.
 Three times she turned and made for the gate of the dun, but the two hounds the shadow had with him went after her and took her by the throat and dragged her back to him. " And by your hand of valour, Finn," they said, " we ourselves made no delay till we went out on the plain after her.
 But it is our grief, they had all vanished, and there was not to be seen woman, or fawn or Druid, but we could hear the quick tread of feet on the hard plain, and the howling of dogs.
 And if you would ask every one of us in what quarter he heard those sounds, he would tell you a different one."

 When Finn heard that, he said no word at all, but he struck his breast over and over again with his shut hands.
 And he went then to his own inside room, and his people saw him no more for that day, or till the sun rose over Magh Life on the morrow.